conda/conda/CONTRIBUTING.md

 3. Fork the conda repository to your personal GitHub account by clicking the "Fork" button on [https://github.com/conda/conda](https://github.com/conda/conda) and follow GitHub's instructions.
 4. Work on your proposed solution.
-[Visit this page if you need help getting your development environment setup](development-environment)
+[Visit this page if you need help getting your development environment setup][development-environment]
 5. When you are ready to submit a change, create a new pull request so that we can merge your changes to our repository.

 ### Issue triaging